retupmoc258/Java-Spring/README.txt

             proceeds to check that the max field value is greater than the dependent (minimum) value.
         I learned that this validator had to be implemented on the class level so that it could access both fields.
+    After renaming ValidMaxInv annotation, renamed validator to "GreaterThanValidator" Line 8
+        Changed the validator to "ValidGreaterThanField"
+    Line 17
+        Added new field to match implementation.
+    Lines 30-34
+        Expanded validation check to allow for "strictly greater" or "greater than or equal".
+    Line 38
+        Made the constraint violation add a property that was custom to the class and field (for use among several classes).

 src/main/java/com.example.demo/controllers/AddInhousePartController.java
     Lines 45-54
         Organized code into a more-readable format.